Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 country_limit = 5
 ```

-If you use `logrotate` to rotate anti-spam logs, use option `copytruncate` which prevents logging errors when log file is rotated.
-See issue #6 for more information.
+If you use `logrotate` to rotate anti-spam logs, use option `copytruncate` which prevents [logging errors](https://github.com/Vnet-as/postfwd-anti-geoip-spam-plugin/issues/6) when log file is rotated.

 ## Useful database queries

-##### 1. Print mail accounts, total number of logins, total number of unique ip addresses and unique states for users who were logged in from more than 3 countries (Most useful for me)
+1. Print mail accounts, total number of logins, total number of unique ip addresses and unique states for users who were logged in from more than 3 countries (Most useful for me):

 ```sql
 SELECT sasl_username,